-JLB’s Beeson Community Fund: This fund is grant making with no volunteer component.
-The committee is separate from the JLB’s Community Research Process.
+JLB’s Beeson Community Fund: This grant awards only funds with no volunteer component.
+The committee is separate from the JLB’s Community Research process.
 The Committee consists of 12 voting members, all are present and past JLB leaders – Actives and Sustainers – with a passion for and understanding of the Birmingham community.

 Who can apply for a JLB Beeson Community Fund Grant?

 The grant process is open to all 501(c)(3) organizations within Jefferson and Shelby Counties that further the mission of the JLB and our impact areas or promote systemic change within the community.

 What is the average size of a grant request?

 Can I apply for more than one grant?

-There is nothing in the JLB Beeson Community Fund policies that prevents an organization from applying for more than one Beeson grant.
+There is nothing in the JLB Beeson Community Fund policies that prevents an organization from applying for more than one Beeson Community Fund grant.
 However, an organization has yet to receive multiple Beeson grants in one year.
-An organization may also apply for both a Community Research grant and a Beeson grant.
+An organization may also apply for both a Community Research grant and a Beeson Community Fund grant.

 Can I re-apply for a grant I received in the past?